galinauskas/lottoGame/README.md

 # lottoGame
-The lottoGame is a C-based application designed as part of a university assignment, offering a simulated lotto experience.
-This program combines functionality and interactivity, allowing users to manage, sort, and check winning combinations of lotto numbers.
+The lottoGame is a C-based application meticulously crafted as part of a university assignment, delivering a simulated lotto experience within the confines of the terminal (CLI).
+This program seamlessly combines functionality and interactivity, empowering users to efficiently manage, sort, and check winning combinations of lotto numbers, all within the familiar command-line environment.

 ## Technologies Used:
 C, Sorting Algorithms

 ## Key Functions:
 ### 1. Number Input and Validation:
 Users can input a specified number of lotto numbers.
 The program validates the entered numbers and stores them in an array.
 This step is crucial as it sets the foundation for subsequent functions.